Diuven/aggregating-funnels/readme.md

 5. Run the benchmark.

+   - Setting thread count: Truncate the `thread_list` parameter in `./local/preset_figure3.json`, `./local/preset_figure4.json`, `./local/preset_figure5.json` based on the number of logical cores on your machine.
    - Running `./scripts/run_counter_bench.sh` and `./scripts/run_queue_bench.sh` will build and run all the experiments, and generate the figures in the `results/plots` directory.
 This will take a couple of hours to run, depending on the number of threads available. stdout will show estimated time to completion for each figure.
    - During the benchmark, you can monitor the progress by checking stdout and the contents of the `results/` directory. `log.txt` will have the output logs, and `main.csv` will have the raw data for each run.